mParticle/docs/src/pages/guides/idsync/components/index.md

 ## Identity priorities

 Each identity strategy must define the order of precedence for matching user profiles.
-When an identity request is received, mParticle looks up matching profiles for each identifier in the order defined by the Identity Priority until a single profile can be returned.
-Keep in mind that some Identity Strategies impose minimum requirements that a request must fulfill in order to return a User even if they match (see [Login Identities](#login-identity)).
-For now, let's just look at how the Identity Priority can affect which profile is returned by a request.
+When an identity request is received, mParticle looks up matching profiles for each identifier in the order defined by the identity priority until a single profile can be returned.
+Keep in mind that some identity strategies impose minimum requirements that a request must fulfill in order to return a user even if they match (see [Login Identities](/guides/idsync/user-data/#login-ids)).
+For now, let's just look at how the identity priority can affect which profile is returned by a request.

 ### Example